 Translation by Laurent Kretzschmar and Andy Rector

-Editor's note: In the 37 years since the release of En rachâchant no English translation or approximation of the phrase "en rachâchant" has ever been agreed upon; it has been declared untranslatable.
+Editor's note: In the 37 years since the release of En rachâchant no English translation or approximation of the phrase "en rachâchant" has ever been agreed upon: it has been declared untranslatable.
 The original Duras children's book Ah!
 Ernesto!
 (1971)—which Duras herself freely adapted in her own film Les enfants (1985)—was translated and adapted to English by Ina C. Jaeger and Ciba Vaughan here.
-Their translation: To the question of "How will Ernesto learn what he knows already?", the answer is "by re-de-de re-see-see re-pee-pee-ting!"
+Their translation too the question of "How will Ernesto learn what he knows already?" is: "by re-de-de re-see-see re-pee-pee-ting!"

-Fidelity aside, I take pleasure in this adapted translation, as it reminds me of the word mischief that Straub gets up to when contemplating things in public: "In the beginning the earth was without form and void.
+Literary fidelity aside, I take pleasure in this adapted, sonorous translation, as it reminds me of the word mischief that Straub gets up to when contemplating things orally in public: "In the beginning the earth was without form and void.
 Your formless form, your formless formed, informed, invertebrate..." from Where Lies Your Hidden Smile?
-(Pedro Costa, 2001); or his occasional use of "caca-pipi-talism"; or the following while presenting Othon: "A muh-muh-muh-modern tragedy.
+(Pedro Costa, 2001); or his occasional expression "caca-pipi-talism"; or the following while presenting Othon: "A muh-muh-muh-modern tragedy.
 Police pitfall.
 Political pitfall.
 A polis-puh-puh-puh-puh.
 A police politic.
 Puh-puh-polygon, puh-puh-polyvalent.
-Puh-puh.
+Puh-puh."

 (A.R.)